 Loeb demands to see internal Yahoo documents about the research Yahoo's board did on Thompson's background before hiring him in January.
 He wants Yahoo to fire Thompson and Hart to resign.

-May 8: Yahoo says Hart will step down at the company's annual shareholder meeting, which remains unscheduled.
+— May 8: Yahoo says Hart will step down at the company's annual shareholder meeting, which was at the time unscheduled.
 Hart, CEO of gambling-machine maker International Game Technology, says she wants to focus her energy at IGT.
 She joined Yahoo's board in June 2010.

-Yahoo also announces new board chairman, Fred Amoroso, has been appointed Sunday; says Hart, current chairman Roy Bostock and two other board members are leaving and three new board members, including Loeb, will join Wednesday.
+Yahoo also announces new board chairman, Fred Amoroso, has been appointed.
+The company says Hart, current chairman Roy Bostock and two other board members are leaving and three new board members, including Loeb, will join.